Academic Catalog

 ENG-307 Professional Writing Workshop (4 Credits)

 Drawing on the field of professional writing, this course focuses on analyzing and generating writing in workplace and local community contexts.
-Through discussion, collaborative writing, and a service-learning project, students will explore the importance of communicating clearly and ethically and will design, develop, and present professional documents for specific audiences.
+Through discussion, collaborative writing, and a service-learning project, students explore the importance of communicating clearly and ethically and will design, develop, and present professional documents for specific audiences.

 Prerequisite(s): ITW-101 and one 200-level English, Film, Communication, or Journalism course